-- 3. Breadth Courses: Students consult with their advisor to choose two additional courses taught by Cognitive Science core faculty or courses in other areas that are relevant to their research program. - 4.
-Research Seminar: Active participation in the Cognitive seminar (PSY 598) is required during all semesters in which the student is enrolled in graduate school. - 5.
+- 3. Breadth Courses: Students should consult with their advisor to choose two additional courses relevant to their research program. - 4.
+Research Seminar: Active participation in the Behavioral Neuroscience seminar (PSY 591) is required during all semesters in which the student is enrolled in graduate school. - 5.
 Research Hours: The student must take the required number of credit hours in the following activities as specified by the Psychology Department and Graduate Education.